2 cups cake or pastry flour

 Cream the sugar and butter till creamy and light – scrape down the sides of the bowl with a silicone spatula

-Add the eggs one at a time and beat very well after each addition (1 minute minimum).
+Add the eggs one at a time and beat very well after each addition (about 30 seconds).
 Scrape down the sides of the bowl a few times.

 Measure the milk and vanilla extract into a measuring cup

-Measure the flour, baking powder, baking soda and salt into a stainless steel bowl fitted with a sieve.
+Measure the flour, baking powder, and salt into a stainless steel bowl fitted with a sieve.
 Pass the ingredients through the sieve.

 Turn the mixer to low and add the flour in three parts and alternate with the milk in two parts.
 Flour, milk, flour, milk ending with flour.